tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 ### 4. Instructor Do: Review Hypothetical Models (10 min)

-Open the slideshow, navigate to the Hypothetical Models slide, and walk through each scenario with the class.
+Open the slideshow, navigate to the Hypothetical Models slide, and walk through each of the five scenarios with the class.

 Pick a volunteer to talk the class through each scenario before outlining the answers below.